BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 construction and design related expert witness designations, the Rochester, Wisconsin Construction Expert Directory delivers a comprehensive construction and design expert support solution to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
-BHA provides construction claims and trial support services to the industry's leading construction practice groups, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise registered architects, professional engineers, licensed general and specialty contractors, the organization brings national experience and local capabilities to Rochester and the surrounding areas.
+With over 4500 construction defect and claims related expert witness designations, the Rochester, Wisconsin Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to construction claims professionals concerned with construction defect and claims litigation.
+BHA provides building claims and trial support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+Utilizing in house resources which comprise licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings regional experience and local capabilities to Rochester and the surrounding areas.

 Construction Expert Witness News & Info